Tapia641/api-company-employees/README.md

 1. Clone this repository to your local machine.

-2. Configure your database connection by modifying the `application.properties` file.
+2. Configure your database connection by modifying the `application.properties` file on `src/main/resources/`.

 3. Build and run the API using the following command: